What Is Pronatalism?

 Antinatalism is the belief that humans should stop procreating.
 Some people believe that, for economic, environmental, or social reasons, humans should cease to exist.
 Further, they see the suffering that humans sometimes go through as useless.
 They believe it should be avoided at all costs.

 But now countries are starting to see the inherent flaws in their anti-baby reasoning.
 Birth rates are far below replacement level in many countries.
 “Replacement level” is the birth rate needed to replace a population from one generation to the next.
-This is usually calculated as 2.1 in developing countries.
-According to the Institute for Family Studies, nearly half of the world’s population lives in countries with levels below this.
+This is usually calculated as 2.1 children per woman in developing countries.
+According to The Lancet, “Fertility is declining globally, with rates in more than half of all countries and territories in 2021 below replacement level.”

 In order to thrive, countries must stay at or above replacement levels.
 In developed countries where the birth rate is low, the population of elderly people is rising faster than the number of births.
 Thus, there are not enough people to replace the elderly in the workforce.
 And there are too few people to take care of them.
 In addition, in countries like China, where its now-rescinded one-child policy was in effect for many years, there is a shortage of women, as families either aborted or abandoned their baby girls.

-The Business Insider report goes on to list 20 of the fastest-shrinking countries in the world.
-These include Italy, Cuba, and Portugal, each with about a 10% drop expected in the next 30 years.
+A Development Aid article lists 20 of the fastest-shrinking countries in the world.
+These include Italy, Cuba, and Portugal, each with about a 10% drop expected in the next 25 years.
 Romania, Japan, Croatia, and Serbia all have about a 15 – 20% drop projected.
 Bulgaria ranks number one on the list.
 It has nearly a 23% drop in population projected by 2050.

 So how do we rectify the situation?
 How do we, as a global community, encourage people to have babies?
 And how do we support growing families?